 Of course, cocktail/high-top tables are essential.
 But since the whole wedding will be cocktail-style, providing your guests’ options and great comfort is key!
 Give them a chance to walk around and choose where to sit and where to hang.

 Mix cocktail/high-top tables with bar stools with cushion, comfortable lounge seating with tables.
-We would usually suggest adding a few regular tables if you are expecting some elderly guests, or even use it as a “grandparents” and “kids” table.
+We would usually suggest adding a few regular tables if you expect some elderly guests, or even use it as a “grandparents” and “kids” table.

 Don’t forget to add accent decor for your seating areas.
 Decor and flowers do not have to be elaborate, but having them is great to set the wedding’s vibe.